 Unfortunately, not all backlinks are good for your website (and some are downright harmful!).
 As such, the most important thing to consider when evaluating a link opportunity is the quality of the website it is coming from.
-This is often a judgement call, but is backed up by data from SEO tools such as Ahrefs & Majestic.
+We deliver a data-driven service at Gorilla Marketing and back up our decisions using results from SEO tools such as Ahrefs & Majestic.

 An ideal backlink would come from a highly trafficked website related to your niche – with your link placed in the content of an authoritative article.
 While these types of links seem to have the greatest effect on search rankings, other good links can come from universities, charities, government websites and/or local business guilds.
-On the other side of the spectrum, backlinks from gambling, adult or spammy websites could cause your website to lose trust with the search engines.
+On the other side of the spectrum, backlinks from gambling, adult or spammy websites could cause your website to lose trust with the search engines and should be avoided.

 Understanding Backlink Metrics

-- SEMRush.com.
-SEMRush is our favourite tool for checking the historic rankings of a website and looking for new keyword opportunities.
-Saying that though, its backlinking index isn’t as good as the top two – instead, we look to see if a site has increased its rankings over the years as the last step before deciding if we want a link from it.
+SEMRush.com – SEMRush is our favourite tool for checking the historic rankings of a website and looking for new keyword opportunities.
+Saying that though, its backlinking index isn’t as good as the top two – instead, we look to see if a site has increased its rankings over the years like the last step before deciding if we want a link from it.

 Anchor Text Ratios

-Now that we have finally wrapped our head around what a backlink is and the ones we want – we now need to understand anchor text and anchor text ratios.
-Firstly, anchor text is the clickable part of a link that tells the user or search engines what the destination page is about.
+Once we have established which backlinks are desirable and will be used, – we now need to put anchor text and anchor text ratios into best practice.
+Anchor text is the clickable part of a link, often set within the content, that tells the user or search engines what the destination page is about.
 Search engines weigh anchor text quite heavily – with keywords in anchor text often showing ranking improvements for those keywords.
-However, you need to be careful not to over optimise – a good mix of branded, nofollow, naked URL’s and generic phrases are needed to balance out your ratio as to not look spammy in the eyes of search engines.
-Use Majestic to see the anchor text ratios of the top ranking sites in your niche to get an idea of what percentages you should be aiming for.
+However, you need to be careful not to over optimise – a good mix of branded, naked URL’s and generic phrases are needed to balance out your ratio as to not look spammy in the eyes of search engines.
+Use Majestic to see the anchor text ratios of the top-ranking sites in your niche to get an idea of what percentages you should be aiming for.

-Now that we understand more about backlinks and how essential they are to SEO, the question still remains – how do you get them?
+Now that you understand what and how essential backlinks are you may now be wondering– how do I get them?
 Before any backlinking begins though, you need to ask yourself a few questions:

-- Have I done thorough keyword research and know that these rankings will generate a ROI?
+- Have I done thorough keyword research and know that these rankings will generate ROI?

-- Does my website have a friendly user experience and is it engaging enough that people won’t bounce straight away?
+- Does my website have a friendly user experience and is engaging enough that people won’t bounce from it straight away?

 - Is my content as good (if not better) than the websites ranking number 1-5?